jundalisay/sp/content/en/research/ranald/hands/chapter-21.md

 <!-- PART FOUR -->

-CHILD TRAINING
+## Child Training

 IN DISCUSSING guidance, I
 wish
+the application of hand analysis to vocational to take issue with the neat tabular classifications

+first
-the application of hand analysis to vocational to take issue with the neat tabular classifica- first by which palmists used to assign a person to life as baker, broker, soldier or prima donna by virtue of a single indication of the hand.
+by which palmists used to assign a person to life as baker, broker, soldier or prima donna by virtue of a single indication of the hand.
 Nothing like that is possible.
-In prescribing a life's work, we must be as open minded and exact as a physician in prescribing a tions cure for diabetes.
+In prescribing a life's work, we must be as open minded and exact as a physician in prescribing a

+cure for diabetes.
 Tables sweepingly recommending certain vocations to hands of a given conformation are comparable to the medicine man's